-Developments in 2018 confirm the success of the measures applied by the ETSC in conjunction with the administrative and training EU instruments to protect the euro coins in particular against counterfeiting.
+Developments in 2019 confirm the success of the measures applied by the ETSC in conjunction with the administrative and training EU instruments to protect the euro coins in particular against counterfeiting.
 The annual report shows the following:

-- the number of counterfeit euro coins found in circulation has remained below 200 000 pieces per year, representing an equivalent of one counterfeit coin for 106 000 genuine coins; - despite the decreasing number of new types of counterfeit coins found in circulation, a significant number of illegal mints still operate inside and outside Europe.
-This means that the criminal production capacity is still present and that continued vigilance and cooperation is necessary to safeguard confidence when using euro coins; - the implementation of the authentication procedures under Regulation (EU) No 1210/2010, facilitated by the ETSC, will continue having a positive impact on preventing the circulation of counterfeited euro coins and withdrawing unfit euro coins.
+- the number of counterfeit euro coins found in circulation has exceeded 202 727 pieces per year, representing an equivalent of one counterfeit coin for 102 000 genuine coins; - despite the decreasing number of new types of counterfeit coins found in circulation, a significant number of illegal mints still operate inside and outside Europe.
+This means that the criminal production capacity is still present and that continued vigilance and cooperation is necessary to safeguard confidence when using euro coins; - ▶ the implementation of the authentication procedures under Regulation (EU) No 1210/2010, facilitated by the ETSC, will continue having a positive impact on preventing the circulation of counterfeited euro coins and handling of unfit euro coins.

-With a view to maintaining a high level of protection for euro coins, future actions should continue to aim in particular the following:
+With a view to maintaining a high level of protection for euro coins, future actions should continue to aim in particular at the following:

-- streamline the implementation of Regulation (EU) No 1210/2010 by updating the "ETSC guidelines" while involving all main stakeholders; - promote studies, in the framework of Pericles 2020 Programme, on new detection technologies and security features of coins in order to keep ahead of counterfeiters; - further awareness-raising of Member States authorities in relation to implementation of Council Regulation (EC) 2182/2004 concerning medals and tokens similar to euro coins amended by Council Regulation (EC) No 46/2009; - support law enforcement by sharing technical information on new developments (high quality counterfeit classes) and on local phenomena, including in third countries; - reinforcing the cooperation with neighbour third countries through the implementation of Administrative Cooperation Arrangements (ACAs); - continue cooperation and awareness-raising actions together with Chinese authorities on supporting Member States in their investigations on the production of reassembled and altered coins re-imported to the EU.
+- continue to monitor the implementation of Regulation (EU) No 1210/2010 and the implementation of the updated "ETSC guidelines"; - promote studies, in the framework of Pericles 2020 Programme, on new detection technologies and security features of coins in order to keep ahead of counterfeiters; - support law enforcement by sharing technical information on new developments (high quality counterfeit classes) and on local phenomena, including in third countries; - reinforcing the cooperation with neighbour third countries through the implementation of Administrative Cooperation Arrangements (ACAs), including updating the ACA with Turkey; - continue cooperation and awareness-raising actions together with Chinese authorities on supporting Member States in their investigations on the production of reassembled and altered coins re-imported to the EU.